Novels - Networks - New Media

 I’m Melanie Walsh, a PhD candidate in 20th- and 21st-century American literature at Washington University in St. Louis.
 I’m working on a dissertation that follows postwar American literature as it’s been recirculated by networks of readers in the 21st century, tentatively titled Postwar Redux.

-Other things I’m excited about include “American Fiction in the Social Media Age,” the undergraduate literature course about new media and the contemporary American novel that I taught last fall, and the Digital Approaches Reading Group, a community of facutly, grad students, and staff broadly interested in “digital approaches” that I helped establish.
+Other things I’m excited about include: Tweets of a Native Son, a website that features data visualizations about James Baldwin’s digital afterlives; “American Fiction in the Social Media Age,” an undergraduate literature course about new media and the contemporary American novel; the Digital Approaches Reading Group, a community of faculty, grad students, and staff broadly interested in “digital approaches” that I helped establish.

-In my spare time, I play shooting guard for the English department intramural basketball team, “Negative Capability” (yes, the Keats kind), where the nickname on the back of my jersery is “Eyre Jordan” (yes, literary puns galore).
-I also like to make Twitter bots on my raspberry pi , including a Kanye West/Walt Whitman mashup, a memed-out William Carlos Williams, and a bot that captures James Baldwin’s digital afterlives.
+In my spare time, I play shooting guard for the English department’s intramural basketball team, “Negative Capability” (yes, the Keats kind), where the nickname on the back of my jersey is “Eyre Jordan” (yes, the Brontë kind).
+I also make Twitter bots on my raspberry pi , such as a memed-out William Carlos Williams and a bot that captures James Baldwin’s digital afterlives.
+You can check out more of my digital projects here.